Twitter restrictions on Elon Musk are set to take hold. But is Tesla willing to reel him in?

 If the board has approved any procedures under the settlement, they have not been made public.
 Asked whether the procedures would be made public, Tesla declined to respond.

 The tweet that caused Musk trouble shocked Tesla followers on Aug.
-7, when he claimed he had “funding secured” for a mega-deal to take Tesla private at a valuation estimated around $70 billion.
+7, when he claimed he had “funding secured” for a megadeal to take Tesla private at a valuation estimated around $70 billion.
 The stock surged on the tweet, then fell back as it became clear that Musk hadn’t secured any funding for any private deal.

-Dubow pointed out, along with many other securities law experts, that the funding-secured tweet presents an obvious example of an untrue statement that had material consequences for shareholders, a clear violation of SEC rules.
+Dubow pointed out, along with many other securities-law experts, that the funding-secured tweet presents an obvious example of an untrue statement that had material consequences for shareholders, a clear violation of SEC rules.
 But most cases that involve “material” information are not so clear-cut, and that could give Musk some leeway on his public statements.

 Supreme Court decisions and guidance from the Financial Accounting Standards Board and the SEC boil down to two main thresholds for determining when information is material to shareholders, Dubow said.
 First, the information must be something a reasonable shareholder or potential shareholder would want to know when making decisions to buy or sell.
 Second, the material must “alter the total mix of information” available to investors about the company in question.